 Auckland is known as the City of Sails.
 Every Anniversary Day what is said to be the world’s largest one-day regatta takes place on Waitematā Harbour.
-In 1999 and 2003 the region hosted the America’s Cup, the world’s premier sailing contest.
+In 1999, 2003 and 2021 the city hosted the America’s Cup, the world’s premier sailing contest.

 The sailing spirit

 For many years businessman Tom Clark epitomised Aucklanders’ enthusiasm for sailing.
 He raced Saracen, Buccaneer and Infidel, and was credited as ‘the man who launched a thousand sailing careers’ – including that of Peter Blake, who won two America’s Cup victories.
-One of his sayings was ‘All you need is three meals and a yacht.’
+One of Clark’s sayings was, ‘All you need is three meals and a yacht.’

 Easy access to the sea and Aucklanders’ love of boating have long made boat building an important activity in the region.
 The America’s Cup increased demand for boat building – particularly luxury yachts and launches – and it is now a large industry, based in the West Harbour area.

 There are more than 100 beaches within an hour’s drive of central Auckland.
 Enjoyment of ‘the boat, the bach, the beach, the barbecue’ typifies life in Auckland perhaps more than anywhere else in the country.
 Beaches are crowded in summer, while queues of cars make the Friday night exodus to baches in Whangaparāoa and beyond.
 Ferry excursions to the North Shore and the islands of the gulf have been popular since the 1880s.

 Cricket and rugby union

 Eden Park is home to Auckland rugby and cricket.
 Originally a swamp, it was drained in the early 1900s for two cricket ovals.
 From 1914 the Auckland Rugby Union leased the park, which became its base in 1925.
-It is now New Zealand’s largest stadium.
+It is New Zealand’s largest stadium.
 Among its most famous moments was New Zealand’s first cricket test win (against the West Indies in 1956) and the final of the inaugural Rugby World Cup in 1987 (New Zealand defeated France 29–9).
-The finals of the seventh Rugby World Cup were held at the park in 2011.
+The All Blacks won the final of the seventh Rugby World Cup at Eden Park in 2011.

 Marx at the park